drupaldiversity/diversity-of-the-web/SURVEY.md

 ### Socio-economic class

-    Thinking about your childhood, which socio-economic class did you identify with?
+    Thinking about your childhood, with which socio-economic status/class did you identify ?
     () Lower class
     () Lower middle class
     () Upper middle class
     () Upper class

-    Thinking about your current situation, which socio-economic class do you identify with?
+    Thinking about your current situation, with which socio-economic status/class do you identify?
     () Lower class
     () Lower middle class
     () Upper middle class